Scholarship and Award Applications are now open!

 Applications that are not accepted will be deleted from the application database and any print outs destroyed (secure shredding) within 30 days after the Conference.
 Approved applications will be retained on file in the CAHR Office in accordance with existing laws and regulations for this purpose.

 Applications will be sent to the Community Registration Scholarship Selection Committee in a blinded process (names will be removed).
 The CAHR Community Scholarship Selection Committee includes experienced community members from across Canada and the host city/province.
-In order to avoid any perceived or real conflict-of-interest, members of the Selection Committee are not eligible to receive a Community Registration Scholarship.
+To avoid any perceived or real conflict-of-interest, members of the Selection Committee cannot receive a Community Registration Scholarship.

 All applicants will receive a notice of confirmation of receipt of their application.
-Incomplete applications may be rejected from further consideration.
+Incomplete applications will be rejected from further consideration.

-Contact the CAHR 2017 Secretariat if you have any questions.
+Contact the Conference Secretariat if you have any questions.